UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 UTSA Stats and Trends

-- In UTSA's 11 games this season, it has eight wins against the spread.

-- The Roadrunners are 4-2 ATS when favored by 10.5 points or more this season.
+- This season, the Roadrunners have an against the spread record of 4-2 in their six games as a favorite of 10 points or more.

-- UTSA's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- UTSA's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- UTSA is 8-1 against the spread and 9-0 overall when the team piles up over 379.3 yards.
+- UTSA is 8-1 against the spread and 9-0 overall when the team churns out over 379.3 yards.

-- The Roadrunners have nine giveaways this season, while the Mean Green have 15 takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.